 - Sample selection was done based on a clustering approach.
-Sample households were selected randomly from the states where cookstoves have been disseminated, but care was taken to select them from a smaller population focusing on one area so that the test houses are not too spread out geographically. - 90 samples were selected per VPA (VPAs with cookstoves included) for baseline kitchen performance tests. - Quantitative measurement of fuel wood which is the primary fuel, done with a weighing scale and its consumption was measured for 3 consecutive days in the sample households, visiting those households on 4 consecutive days - If the sample houses use any other fuel type like LPG, Kerosene, electricity, etc., those were marked clearly, and their measurement taken into consideration. - Following parameters were recorded: - The type of stove used for cooking; number of stoves present in the household are recorded. - Number of meals prepared per day to recorded to ensure there are no unusual cooking pattern in the sampled household. - Any seasonal variation in cooking pattern and fuel consumption like the availability of crop residue if any are recorded. - Households were encouraged to prepare meals typical of the annual pattern to avoid unusually large meals during the test period. - Each household was given a measured quantity of wood, using brand new weighing scale with precision of 5g for 0-10kgs and 10g for 10-50kgs for each of these days and after the day's cooking the remaining fuelwood is measured.
-The logs were created for initial quantity of wood and remaining wood after days' cooking to arrive at the consumption per day. - Apart from measuring the wood cooking practices, meals prepared per day, fuel handling, etc., are also taken into consideration.
+Sample households were selected randomly from the states where cookstoves have been disseminated, but care was taken to select them from a smaller population - focusing on one area so that the test houses are not too spread out geographically. - 90 samples were selected per VPA (VPAs with cookstoves included) for baseline kitchen performance tests. - Quantitative measurement of fuel wood which is the primary fuel, done with a weighing scale and its consumption was measured for 3 consecutive days in the sample households, visiting those households on 4 consecutive days. - If the sample houses use any other fuel type like LPG, Kerosene, electricity, etc., those were marked clearly, and their measurement taken into consideration. - Following parameters were recorded: - The type of stove used for cooking; number of stoves present in the household are recorded. - Number of meals prepared per day to recorded to ensure there are no unusual cooking pattern in the sampled household. - Any seasonal variation in cooking pattern and fuel consumption like the availability of crop residue if any are recorded. - Households were encouraged to prepare meals typical of the annual pattern to avoid unusually large meals during the test period. - Each household was given a measured quantity of wood, using brand new weighing scale with precision of 5g for 0-10kgs and 10g for 10-50kgs for each of these days and after the day's cooking the remaining fuelwood is measured.
+The logs were created for initial quantity of wood and remaining wood after days' cooking to arrive at the consumption per day.

+• Apart from measuring the wood cooking practices, meals prepared per day, fuel handling, etc., are also taken into consideration.
 Wood moisture levels are tested before stock of fuel being used in the kitchen tests.

 The survey results showed that all households surveyed depend on three-stone fired traditional cookstove using fuelwood.
-Based on the baseline kitchen performance tests, the quantity of fuel consumed by traditional cookstoves using wood/wood residue in baseline scenario ( $P{b,y}$ ) is 0.635 t/capita/year (7.77 kg/HH-day) based on survey results.
+Based on the baseline kitchen performance tests, the quantity of fuel consumed by traditional cookstoves using wood/wood residue in baseline scenario ( $P{b,y}$ ) is 0.63 t/capita/year(6.99Kg/HH-day) for Chhattisgarh, is 0.67 t/capita/year(6.99Kg/HH-day) for Karnataka, 0.62 t/capita/year (7.13Kg/HH-day) for Madhya Pradesh and 0.62 t/capita/year (6.85Kg/HH-day) for Tamil Nadu, based on survey results.
 Further the survey revealed, each of the households used their three stone fired stove for cooking their daily meals two to three times a day.
 On an average the family size per household was 3-4 members comprising of adults and children with atleast 2 adults per household.
 None of the households were using any other forms of fuel other than firewood and had only one stove per household.

-B.5 Demonstration of additionality
+B.5.
+Demonstration of additionality

 Specify the methodology, activity requirement or product requirement that establishes deemed additionality for the proposed project (including the version number and the specific paragraph, if applicable).

-Community Services Activity Requirements (Version 1.2), paragraph 4.1.9: "Projects that meet any of the following criteria are considered as deemed additional and therefore are not required to prove Financial Additionality at the time of Design Certification:

-- (a) Positive list (Annex B) i.e. All VPAs will be solely composed of isolated units (CEPs) where the users of the technology/ measure are households or communities or institutions and where each unit results in <=

-- a.
-1.8GWh of thermal energy savings per year for ICS.

-- b.
-600 tCO2 per year for SLS

-- (b) Projects located in LDC, SIDS, LLDC

-- (c) Micro-scale projects"
+Community Services Activity Requirements (Version 1.2), paragraph 4.1.9: "Projects that meet any of the following criteria are considered as deemed additional and therefore are not required to prove Financial Additionality at the time of Design Certification: (a) Positive list (Annex B) i.e. All VPAs will be solely composed of isolated units (CEPs) where the users of the technology/ measure are households or communities or institutions and where each unit results in <= a.
+1.8GWh of thermal energy savings per year for ICS. b.
+600 tCO2 per year for SLS (b) Projects located in LDC, SIDS, LLDC (c) Micro-scale projects"